Vasichar11/Particle-Tracing-Earth/README.md

 ## Features
 - Generate various **particle distributions**
-- **Parallel execution (C++ with OpenMP or MPI)** of the wave-particle interaction simulation
+- **Parallel execution (C++ with OpenMP or MPI)**
 - Post-processing and Visualization in **Python**
-- **PyQt GUI application** for the above: configure - simulate - visualize
+- **PyQt GUI application** to configure - simulate - visualize

-The effects of various propagating waves over different particle distributions are evident.
+The effects of various propagating Electromagnetic Waves over different particle distributions are evident.

 ## Workflow
 **Click on the enriched flow diagram** to browse through the code in Git.